NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/The Gardener.md

     desc: " (concentrate,spellshape) **Frequency** once per day.\n* * *\n\nIf the Gardener's next action is to cast a 6th- or lower level spell, reduce the number of actions to cast it by 1 (minimum 1 action)."

   - name: "[[Creature Family Ability Glossary/(Ghost) Telekinetic Assault|Telekinetic Assault]]"
-    desc: "`pf2:2` (divine) The ghost cries out in pain and anguish as small objects and debris fly about in a @Template[emanation|distance:30].
+    desc: "`pf2:2` (divine) The ghost cries out in pain and anguish as small objects and debris fly about in a 30-foot emanation.
 Creatures in this area take 9d6 bludgeoning damage, subject to a DC 37 Reflex check save."

 ```